Cylearun-starforge/electron-cnc-client/docs/ClientConfiguration.md

 # ClientConfiguration Reference

-ClientConfiguration file is usually named as `ClientConfiguration.json`, and placed in root directory of client.
+ClientConfiguration file is named as `ClientConfiguration.json`, and placed in root directory of client.
 It use JSON format, provide ability to custom client's UI.

 **Warn**: Although most settings are optional or complementary, you should specify on least 1 of them, otherwise you will get a white screen without any fallback.